Generics

 Learn by Example

-s are another form of list, but instead of storing our elements by placing them in adjacent places in memory, we create nodes that have their value and a pointer to the next value.
+We are going to implement linked lists for this section.
+Linked Lists are another form of list, but instead of storing our elements by placing them in adjacent places in memory, we create nodes that have their value and a pointer to the next value.
 It helps with the runtime in certain cases, but you don't really need to understand that for this section.

-Normally, I like thinking about Linked Lists as function entities and struct
+Normally, I like thinking about Linked Lists as function entities and structs are perfect for that.
+But sadly, structs do not support recursion.
+So, I will be using classes.

-As I said before, the parametrizing type here is the type of the element, so I will name the type Element
+As I said before, the parametrizing type here is the type of the element, so I will name the type Element:

 We can create a new list of integers with the code: